top of page

 Johnny Marr, Dave Cronen, Trust Management, Doviak, Iwan Gronow, Jack Mitchell, Natasha Kay-Sportelli, and Microsoft.

 Read the Book.
-Stoke the Fire.

 Attitude.
 Imagination.
 Execution.